-How To Read Crochet Patterns for Beginners: Learn how here!
+How To Read Crochet Patterns for Beginners

+When you are first starting to crochet, learning to read crochet patterns can seem overwhelming and easier to skip over and instead opt for video patterns.
 While following along with a crochet video tutorial is helpful, sometimes, it isn’t always possible if the pattern doesn’t have a video to go along with it.

 In cases like this, you’ll want to be able to understand what everything means in a written crochet pattern, which is why this guide will be helpful!
+If you’d like a simple step-by-step explanation of how to follow a crochet pattern, then you’ve come to the right place.

 How to Read A Crochet Pattern